orabazu/pts_to_shp/README.md

 GDAL 1.11.2 release

 ###Data
-- DATACRS is your base coordinate system's EPSG code for referance layer more is available on http://spatialreference.org/ref/
+- DATACRS is your base coordinate system's EPSG code for base layer (left side of .pts) more is available on http://spatialreference.org/ref/
 - EPSG selected based on reference points from tutorial http://www.exelisvis.com/docs/RegistrationImageToMap.html